The Club will be called North Belfast Harriers and will be affiliated to

 The aims and objectives of the club will be:

-• To promote the health and wellbeing of the local community through participation in athletics
+- To promote the health and well-being of the local community of Belfast through participation in athletics.

-• To promote personal health and esteem through health awareness education and athletics
+- To promote personal health and esteem through health awareness education and participation in athletics to the local population of Belfast.

-• To promote athletics locally as an amateur sport
+- To promote athletics locally as an amateur sport to the local population of North Belfast.

 To ensure all present and future members receive fair and equal treatment.